Ehime Prefecture [愛媛県]

 And thin and rectanglar cakes of the mince are deep-fried.

-And POM Juice is a mikan juice product made by a company in the prefecture.
-The products are sold across the country.
+In addition, "POM Juice" is a mikan juice product made by a company in Ehime Prefecture.

 Some say, "POM Juice is the blood of the people of Ehime".